 The innovative ideas behind these travel websites are shaking up the hotel industry.
 These so-called peer-to-peer rental arrangements bypass the traditional travel outlets and allow people to work directly with one another.
 Paying houseguests are not necessarily a new idea.
 In fact, past generations often rented out extra rooms in their homes or even put their homes to work as boarding houses.
 However, over time our society has largely moved towards more formal travel arrangements, and hotels became the primary accommodations for most travellers.

 Travellers who choose peer-to-peer arrangements are often attracted by the convenience, the space, the affordability and the various options.
 They can choose from roomy homes in Sydney’s leafy suburb of Glebe, sleek apartments on Sydney’s harbour or a cosy room in a Sydneysider’s own home.
 They can enjoy a more natural travel experience off the beaten tourist path and get to know the real Sydney.
-Similar arrangements can be found through property managers such as Furnished Properties Pty Ltd, who offer a vast selection of accommodation throughout Sydney and its suburbs.
+Similar arrangements can be found through property managers, who offer a vast selection of accommodation throughout Sydney and its suburbs.
 Unlike peer-to-peer property rentals, Furnished Properties offers unparalleled expertise that ensures the utmost in comfort and relaxation in each apartment or home they offer.